- Feature Links

 Coronavirus / COVID-19 Information

 The Town of Oakland continues to monitor information from the Centers for Disease Control and Prevention (CDC), state and county officials regarding Coronavirus Disease 2019 (COVID-19).
 On March 19, the Town Commission approved Declaration (Proclamation) of Emergency Resolution No. 2020-01 declaring a State of Emergency due to the threat of coronavirus disease (COVID-19.)
-There are currently more than 1,500 confirmed cases of COVID-19 in Orange County and 1 confirmed case in Oakland in the 34787 ZIP code.
+Orange County has confirmed more than 1,900 cases of COVID-19 countywide and 1 confirmed case in Oakland in the 34787 ZIP code.
 Find county-specific information on Florida’s COVID-19 Data and Surveillance Dashboard.

 The County has announced the PPE for Small Biz in Orange County Initiative.
 The program provides personal protective equipment (PPE) to small businesses in Orange County to assist in reopening or sustaining operations — all at no cost.
 Apply online.